-- 10. The Updated IPA includes: - All substances in the original list in CAC/MISC 3 - Additions to the IPA agreed to by the Committee up to and including the 39th session in April 2007. - 11.
+- All substances in the original list in CAC/MISC 3 - Additions to the IPA agreed to by the Committee up to and including the 40th session in April 2008. - 11.
 The policy of the Committee has been to include substances that are used in food solely as processing aids as defined by the Codex Alimentarius Commission.
 However, more than 50 entries relate to substances that have functions as other food additives.
 Those substances that can functions also as food additives or foods are designated by an asterisk (). - 12.
 The Inventory is arranged in tabular format for presentation of information that will be necessary for the Committee to select substances for JECFA evaluation.
 The following information is provided: - Category the functional effect classification. - Processing Aid the chemical name or description of the substance used as a processing aid. - Area of Use the foods or food processing procedures in which the processing aid is utilised. - Level of Residues the level of processing aid remaining in food after processing.
 The levels should be designated with respect to those: - (1) directly measured by analysis or - (2) estimated by other means.
 Values are in mg/kg and values at the detection limit of available analytical procedures are reported as "less than" (<). - Interaction with Food describes the degree of chemical interaction with food components.
-Provides data on levels of interaction products in food. - JECFA Evaluation if the processing aid substance has been reviewed or considered by a JECFA, then the number of the JECFA meeting is reported.
-The reference is to the latest JECFA evaluation, generally in relation to toxicological review.
-Additionally, the reference pertains to JECFA consideration of a substance and does not necessarily mean that JECFA reviewed the processing aid use(s) of this substance, nor that JECFA assigned an ADI to the substance. - JECFA specification the relevant monograph covering the identity and purity of the substance published in the "Compendium of Food Additive Specifications" (Comp) published by FAO in 1992 or any of the several Addendum to this publication.
-Where the specification provides information on the functional uses of the substance (especially when it may not include processing aid applications) this is indicated. - ADI-the latest JECFA ADI in mg/kg body weight or other end point of their safety assessment.
+Provides data on levels of interaction products in food. - JECFA Evaluation "Yes" indicates that the substance has been reviewed or considered by a JECFA.
+Note that JECFA consideration of a substance does not necessarily mean that JECFA has reviewed the processing aid use(s) of the substance, nor that JECFA assigned an ADI to the substance.
+Summary information is available on http://jecfa.ilsi.org/search.cfm - JECFA specification "Yes" indicates that there is a relevant monograph covering the identity and purity of the substance. - ADI-the latest JECFA ADI in mg/kg body weight or other end point of their safety assessment.
 Abbreviations used in this column are :